apache/nuttx-apps/nshlib/README.txt

 * NOTES:
   1. Because of hardware padding, the actual buffersize required for put and get operations size may be larger.
-  2. Special TFTP server start-up optionss will probably be required to permit creation of file for the correct operation of the put command.
+  2. Special TFTP server start-up options will probably be required to permit creation of file for the correct operation of the put command.
-  3. CONFIG_FS_READABLE is not a user configuration but is set automatically if any readable filesystem is selected.
+  3. CONFIG_FS_READABLE is not a user configuration but is set automatically if any readable file system is selected.
 At present, this is either CONFIG_FS_FAT and CONFIG_FS_ROMFS.
-  4. CONFIG_FS_WRITABLE is not a user configuration but is set automatically if any writable filesystem is selected.
+  4. CONFIG_FS_WRITABLE is not a user configuration but is set automatically if any writeable file system is selected.
 At present, this is only CONFIG_FS_FAT.

 In addition, each NSH command can be individually disabled via one of the following settings.
 All of these settings make the configuration of NSH potentially complex but